andrewpeck/etl-rb-docs/docs/Specifications/module-specs.md

 ## Layout

-We denote the &ldquo;top&rdquo; side of the PCB as that containing the module and BV connectors.
+We denote the "top" side of the PCB as that containing the module and BV connectors.

-We denote the &ldquo;bottom&rdquo; side of the PCB as that containing the sensor.
+We denote the "bottom" side of the PCB as that containing the sensor.

 ### Sensor Placement